2 cups peas, thawed if from frozen

 Spoon Mage™ Note:

-This recipe is pretty seriously garlicky.
-If you are not so much of a fan, reduce the garlic by 1 or 2 teaspoons.
 If you are a salter – add a little, but remember the bacon has sodium, so don’t get ridiculous about it.
+If you just adore garlic, add 1/2 a teaspoon more.

 This sort of dinner is fast and very flexible.
 If you have mushrooms, slice them up and cook them with the bacon.
 Delicious!